- In the Dynatrace menu, go to Settings > Web and mobile monitoring > Advanced setup.

 - Type the CSS selector value into the CSS selector field.

 - optional To ensure that there is a clean extraction of the username value, you can apply a regex cleanup rule by enabling the Enable cleanup rule switch and then typing a regular expression in the Regex field.

-- Click Add tag (identifier) rule and then click Save.
+- Select Add tag (identifier) rule, and then select Save.

 Note: You can add a maximum of 20 user tag (identifier) rules per application.